LewisSmallwood/IoT-Traffic-Light/README.md

-# Internet connected sofa
+# Internet connected traffic lights
-My internet connected sofa/couch using an ESP8266 and a pressure sensor.
+Internet connected traffic lights using an ESP8266 and 3 LEDs that obtains it's colours from a HTTP API.

-## Setup
-Blog post coming soon.